About the Director

 Jake Hood

-Mr. Hood is married to another cellist, Justin Dougherty, and lives with his family in Suwanee, GA.
-He believes garlic bread should be a food group, adores/requires cold brew coffee, and loves attempting long walks on the beach with his fourteen-pound cat, Lord Tubbington, and his Australian Shepherd puppy, Sir Otis.
+Mr. Hood is married and lives with his family in Suwanee, GA.
+He believes garlic bread should be a food group, adores/requires cold brew coffee, and loves attempting long walks on the beach with his fourteen-pound cat, Lord Tubbington, and his Australian Shepherd puppy, Sir Otis, simultaneously.